3jane/tindicators/CONTRIBUTING.md

 - [x] Tests are green
 - [x] Reference implementation complies with the spec
 - [x] Vectorized implementation goes in one pass and performs no unnecessary allocations
-- [x] Optimal data structures and algorithms used in both vectorized and streaming implementations
+- [x] Optimal data structures and algorithms are used in both vectorized and streaming implementations
 - [x] Naming conventions are respected in `indicators.yaml`
 - [x] Commit history is cleaned up